Rotvig/RecruitingTask/README.md

 # Code Test
 The code test for new applicants.

-Read the task description thoroughly and create a branch with your solution.
+Read the task description thoroughly and create a fork with your solution.

 ## Task Description